 - The jury maintains the right to disqualify any solution not following these conditions and criteria for participation.

 - Actual commercial availability at the time of submission is not required but the judges must be able to test the app MVP (either provide a link to a store or to a private hosting).
 Non-app solutions will need to showcase a working prototype demonstrated via streaming video.

 - Apps are submitted on the Online Competition through the Appcircus platform at appcircus.com.
 Terms and Conditions of Appcircus apply.

-- For the Final Gala at the Smart City Expo World Congress global final 2016, the top apps and technological solutions from each area (Urban Mobility, Energy & Emission, Tourism & Culture, Collaborative City and Health & Wellness) will be chosen from the pool of ALL finalist solution from ALL participating cities.
+- For the Final Gala at the Smart City Expo World Congress global final 2017, the top apps and technological solutions from across areas (Urban Mobility, Energy & Emission, Tourism & Culture, Collaborative City, Education and Health & Wellness) will be chosen from the pool of ALL finalist solution from ALL participating cities.

 - Each participant is responsible for obtaining all required travel documents and travel insurance prior to travel.
 Each winner must have valid passport and visas (if applicable) in order to complete travel to Spain in November.
 Travel restrictions, conditions and limitations may apply.

 - Additionally, each city will define its own number of local winners and possible local prizes for the City Finals (details to be concreted individually per each participating city).